pieye/nimbus-perception/nimbus_detection/README.md

-# Nimbus-Pose
+# Nimbus-Detection

 ## Installation
-To use the nimbus-pose the following software must be installed on your Rasperry Pi:
+To use the nimbus-detection the following software must be installed on your Rasperry Pi:
   - ROS perception (tested with noetic)
   - OpenCV 4.2
   - tensorflow lite